How dangerous is snuff use?

 – Yes, unfortunately.

-Text: Viktor Karlsson, first published in the magazine Medicinsk Vetenskap no 1, 2017.
+Text: Viktor Karlsson, first published in Swedish in the magazine Medicinsk Vetenskap no 1, 2017.